sheetdb/sheetdb-node/README.md

 });
 ```

-On success returns an array of objects with updated values.
+On success returns a number of updated rows.

 ### Delete
 [Link to docs](https://docs.sheetdb.io/#delete)